 We love the flexibility and the double-sided design.
 It makes it easier to use the tool for longer time periods.
 The simple design is gentle and effective.

 HandsOn Pet Grooming Gloves Review

 - Detangles, and removes excess hair.

 - Feels like a massage for your Husky.

 - Ideal for hard-to-reach spots and bathing.

-Use these gloves on their own, or with another grooming tool to maximize the amount of loose hair you remove from your Husky while also distributing their natural skin oils and increasing circulation.
+We love how easy to use and comfortable these gloves are.
+Use these gloves on their own or with another grooming tool to maximize the amount of loose hair you remove from a Husky while also distributing their natural skin oils and increasing circulation.
 You can purchase these gloves in one of five colors, including green, black, and purple.